French frigate Surcouf: Service history

 In October 2023 Surcouf was deployed to the Eastern Mediterranean during the Gaza war, joining the helicopter assault ship Tonnerre and the frigate which were also deployed to the region.

 Surcouf had been scheduled to undergo a modest structural and technical upgrade (with the elderly Crotale SAM to be removed from the vessel) and, given somewhat reduced general purpose capability, be re-assigned to offshore patrol duties prior to her planned withdrawal from service in 2027.
 While initially there was some uncertainty as to whether this change in role would take place, in 2024 Admiral Nicolas Vaujour, chief of the naval staff, told the National Assembly that Surcouf and her sister ship Guépratte would undertake the offshore patrol role in order to fill a gap created by the delayed arrival of the Patrouilleurs Hauturiers OPVs.
+It was also subsequently reported that the frigate would be extended in service for five years, until 2032.